PrincetonUniversity/PsyNeuLink/docs/source/BasicsAndSampler.rst

     Stroop_model.processing_scheduler.add_condition(color_hidden, When(converge, task, epsilon)))
     Stroop_model.processing_scheduler.add_condition(word_hidden, When(converge, task, epsilon)))

-Conditions can be made to depend on any Python function.
-There is also a rich set of `pre-defined Conditions
-<Condition_Pre-Specified_List>` (such as ``When`` in the examples above).
-Together, these can be combined to
-construct virtually any schedule of execution that is logically possible.
+PsyNeuLink provides a rich set of `pre-defined Conditions <Condition_Pre-Specified_List>` (such as ``When`` in the examples above), but Conditions can also be constructed using any Python function.
+Together, these can be combined to construct virtually any schedule of execution that is logically possible.

 .. _BasicsAndSampler_Control: